MateoBodon/fjs-dealias-portfolio/README.md

 ## Estimators & regularisation

-- Covariance estimators can be selected on the CLI or in `config.yaml` via `--estimator {aliased,dealias,lw,oas,cc,factor}`.
+- Covariance estimators can be selected on the CLI or in `config.yaml` via `--estimator {aliased,dealias,lw,oas,cc,factor,tyler_shrink}`.
 The run metadata now records the choice so repeated runs stay comparable.
 - `--factor-csv path/to/factors.csv` enables the observed-factor covariance (OLS fit with intercept, optional industry returns).
 Provide a wide CSV keyed by the weekly date; missing dates are automatically dropped when aligning with the fit window.
 - `--minvar-ridge λ²` adds ridge stabilisation to the box-constrained minimum-variance weights; update the feasible interval with `--minvar-box lo,hi` (defaults `0,0.05`).
 Both settings flow through to every rolling window and are captured in the cache key.
 - Turnover is tracked per strategy (`*_turnover`, `*_turnover_cost` columns in `rolling_results.csv`).
 Set `--turnover-cost bps` to deduct one-way transaction costs (basis points) from the realised variance series before computing MSE.
-- We benchmark de-aliased covariance against Ledoit–Wolf, OAS, constant-correlation shrinkage, and the observed-factor model.
+- We benchmark de-aliased covariance against Ledoit–Wolf, OAS, constant-correlation shrinkage, Tyler-shrink, and the observed-factor model.
 The metrics summary includes Diebold–Mariano statistics (`dm_stat_*`, `dm_p_*`) for de-aliased vs. each baseline on both equal-weight and min-var views; the summariser prints the p-values alongside the classic sign test.
+- `--winsorize q` or `--huber c` apply robust clipping to the daily returns before balancing (quantile and Huber MAD, respectively).
+These flags propagate into cache keys, manifests, artifact directories, and `run_meta.preprocess_flags`.
+Use `--estimator tyler_shrink` alongside to run a Tyler M-estimator baseline.

 ## Weekly Dataset Builder